 FOREIGN KEY (descendant_id) REFERENCES node(id)

-For a node with id 3, you insert (3,3,0) plus one row per descendant.
-Reading any subtree is then a plain join, with no recursion at all:
+);For a node with id 3, you insert (3,3,0) plus one row per ancestor.
+Reading any subtree is then a plain join, and the depth column answers the question the nested set cannot:

 -- Node 3 and its entire subtree